 MIAHIP, ICP reg., ECP)

-A native of Germany where I had studied Chemical and Biochemical Engineering (Diploma), I came to Ireland over 25 years ago.
+A native of Germany where I had studied Chemical and Biochemical Engineering (Diploma), I came to Ireland in 1993.

 After a family and personal crisis, I started a course in Biodynamic Massage and Psychotherapy in 1997 with Ann Ruth in Cork.
 Here I met Joachim Otto, who taught a module on advanced Bodywork.
 His approach and skill was so impressive that I joined his training in Galway and later Moycullen.